Pregnant NYC mom finally finds ‘#1 Decent Dude’ who gave up his subway seat

 "Since it was a long time coming I needed to up this thing," Lin said with a laugh.

-She commissioned a small trophy of a man ripping of his shirt.
-She called it the “#1 Decent Dude” award.
+She commissioned a small trophy of a man ripping off his shirt.
+She called it the "#1 Decent Dude" award.

 Finally, two weeks ago, she met her first "decent dude."
 She was 8 months pregnant.